sawyerWeld/GameTheoryNotes/Week_11/notes_and_quizzes.md

 is the utility all agents except for i recieve if i is included in the mechanism.

+A groves mechanism (as opposed to a VCG) is a larger class of mechanisms than a VCG.
+The first part of a groves mechanism can be any function of the utilities the other agents get.

 ## Unit 3.2 Quiz